IFLA and COVID-19

 In the short term IFLA is postponing some planned meetings or holding these virtually.
-For example, we are looking forward to using virtual solutions in order to ensure that our Governing Board meetings in the week of 27 April will go ahead as planned.
+For example, we used virtual solutions in order to allow our Governing Board meetings in the week of 27 April to go ahead as planned.
 The health and safety of participants is our main concern and we will comply with WHO, Dutch Government and other relevant official advice and travel restrictions.

 Are IFLA staff and representatives still travelling?

 IFLA has suspended all travel for staff and representatives for the coming weeks.
 Unfortunately, this has meant that we have to cancel our participation in a number of meetings.